molarmanful/bited/docs/manual/start.md

 ## New

-This is what you press when you want to create a new font from scratch.
-Pressing "new" (or its keybind ++1++) will bring up the following dialog:
+Whenever you want to create a new font from scratch, pressing "new" (or its keybind ++1++) will bring up the following dialog:

 ![bited dialog for creating a new font](assets/new.png){ loading=lazy }